Article: Young Workers

 If at any time the local authority decides that the employer is breaking the law, the company would have to pay a fine, and it is likely you'd be stopped from working there.

 If you think that your health and safety is at risk because of the nature of your job, tell a parent or other adult who can get in touch with the local authority.
-They can then check it out.
+They can then look into it further.